json-schema-language/spec/draft-json-schema-language-xx.md

 Andrews, and Austin Wright for their work on the initial drafts of JSON Schema, which inspired JSON Schema Language.

-Thanks to Tim Bray and Carsten Bormann for their help on JSON Schema Language.
+Thanks to Tim Bray, Carsten Bormann, and James Manger for their help on JSON Schema Language.